Why do people buy in the first place?

 Sometimes for complicated items, you are not sure about the nitty-gritty of the process.
 Like for an FDA approval for food and drugs.
 Even heavy equipment has multiple certifications or accreditations.

 This works best when you need to have something to clear the benchmark for the consumer like part of some group to be eligible to do the business.
-Most b2b companies have a requirement.
+Most B2B companies have a requirement.

-From ISO certification to adobe marketing certifications are useful to showcase your expertise in a section.
+From ISO certification to Adobe marketing certifications are useful to showcase your expertise in a section.

 I think they are good to flaunt but work best where things are complicated.
-They are not easily comprehendible to end-user, so you need certification of skills to be sure about the minimum benchmark.
+They are not easily comprehendible to end-users, so you need certification of skills to be sure about the minimum benchmark.

 Celebrity / Influencer Endorsement